Look out for piggies in the New Forest this autumn!

 Commoners pay a token fee for each pig they turn out.
-Each pig is marked with an identity tag in its ear and has a ring put through its nose to reduce the damage to the Forest caused by rooting.
+Each pig is marked with an identity tag in its ear and has a ring put through its nose which enables it to forage through leafl litter and surface vegetation but stops it from rooting into the ground with its snout which causes damage to the Forest.

-The 2019 Pannage season starts on Monday 9 September and ends on 10 November.
+The 2020 Pannage season began on Monday 14 September

 Pigs have right of way on the roads!